qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/arguments.md

 ## Argument Casting

-To access arguments, they have to be casted to the type that the argument represents.
+To access arguments, they have to be cast to the type that the argument represents.
 The order of the arguments in the [`CommandArguments args`](./command-arguments) is the same as the order in which the arguments were declared.

 :::tabs
 ===Java